Fayetteville Public Schools

 - Join your school’s Parent Teacher Organization (PTO)

 Elementary and Middle Schools provide a list of supplies that families need to provide for their student and the student's classroom.
-Supply lists are available here, and are often available to be picked up in area Walmart stores.
+Fayetteville Virtual Academy provides a supply list for K-6th grade, while paper copies are often available at local Walmart stores.

-Here are some educational websites to explore with your child:
+Here are some fun and educational websites to explore with your child: